Ben Affleck And Lindsay Shookus Are Reportedly Headed For Marriage After His Divorce From Jennifer Garner

 Ben Affleck has also reportedly kept his soon-to-be-ex-wife, Jennifer Garner, in the dark about his supposed plans to marry Lindsay Shookus.

-According to the source, Jennifer Garner isn’t on board with the idea of her children being introduced to her estranged husband’s new girlfriend and when it comes to the idea of marriage, she would reportedly freak out about the concept and tell Affleck that he’s moving too quickly with the television producer.
+According to the source, Jennifer Garner isn’t on board with the idea of her children being introduced to her estranged husband’s new girlfriend, and when it comes to the idea of marriage, she would reportedly freak out about the concept and tell Affleck that he’s moving too quickly with the television producer.

 [Featured Image by Frazer Harrison/Getty Images]